-The Meredith Master of Science in Nutrition program is dedicated to a set of core values that reflect standards of knowledge and practice in the field of nutrition, and a belief in the role of quality food to influence health and enrich lives.
+The Meredith M.S. in Nutrition is dedicated to a set of core values that reflect standards of knowledge and practice in the field of nutrition, and a belief in the role of quality food to influence health and enrich lives.
 These values serve as the guiding curricular and co-curricular elements of the program:

 The candidate will:

-The Meredith curriculum offers both thesis and non-thesis options to obtain a Master of Science in Nutrition.
-The core curriculum provides advanced study and training in the research process, analysis of current findings, skills to communicate nutrition concepts to others, and an understanding of the function of food and nutrients in humans.
-You can select from a variety of elective courses that match your personal or professional interests.
-Through the appropriate selection of elective courses, and thesis or project topics, the following areas of emphasis can be created: eco-nutrition/gastronomy, sports nutrition, cultural foods and lifespan wellness policies.
+The Meredith curriculum offers two concentrations or tracks to obtain the M.S. in Nutrition.
+The Food & Nutrition Studies Track and the Didactic Program in Didactics (MS/DPD) track.
+The core curriculum for each provides advanced study and training in the research process, analysis of current findings, skills to communicate nutrition concepts to others, and an understanding of the function of food and nutrients in humans.

 Chris Newport, ’11, earned her Master of Science in Nutrition at Meredith College after completing Meredith's Dietetic Internship program and becoming a Registered Dietitian.
 As the owner of a sports nutrition and endurance coaching company, Chris pursued her master’s degree in order to more effectively serve her clients and help them reach their fitness goals.